 A more serious aspect of the Laughing Buddha statue meaning is his affiliation with Meitreya.
 Chinese Buddhists believe that the 10th century Chinese monk named Budai was an incarnation of the future Buddha – Meitreya.
 This is a perfect example of how a Buddha statue meaning can have different variations depending on the local culture.

 Indeed, Meitreya is prophesied to be the Buddha of the future in Mahayana Buddhism.
 How did Laughing Buddha and Meitreya become associated with one another?
 The answer is that when Mahayana Buddhism reached East Asia, it was given some Chinese Characteristics.
 A perfect example of this would be Laughing Buddha.
 Another meaningful example would be the Chinese portrayal of Avalokitesvara (male) as Guanyin (female).

 Paradoxically, Laughing Buddha statues are sometimes confused with Shakyamuni Buddha.
 However, their similarities are few and they are completely different in many ways – especially their physical attributes.
 Therefore, when you see a fat laughing Buddha statue it is Budai and he is unique to Chinese Buddhism.

 World Class Buddha Statues

 Please enjoy the world class selection of Buddha and Bodhisattva statues in our gallery.
-All of our statues are depicting different mudras which can be identified by using this guide.
-If you are unable to discern the true meaning of the statue please contact me for further clarification.
+All of our statues are depicting different Buddha postures which can be identified by using this guide.
+If you are unable to discern the true meaning of the statue please contact me before you Buy a Buddha statue.

 All of our Nepali Buddha statues were hand crafted using the lost wax sculpting method.
 This venerable tradition results in a statue of intricate design and detail.
 Additionally, most of our Nepali statues are gilded with 24 karat gold.